Azzedde/Azzedde.github.io/_posts/2025-08-30-random-forests.md

 Intuitively, we know Scenario B is the better choice.
 But the algorithm needs a final score to compare them directly.
 It can't just look at the child nodes individually; it needs a single number that represents the overall "goodness" of the entire split.
 This is where we introduce **Gini Gain**.

 The idea is simple: the best split is the one that causes the **biggest drop** in impurity from the parent node to the children.
-The Gini Gain is just a measure of that drop.

 But how do we calculate the *total* impurity of the children? **We can't just add their Gini scores**, because a split that sends 4 people to a pure node and 1 person to a messy one is much better than a split that sends them to two equally messy nodes.
 The size of the groups matters.
 So, we calculate a **weighted average** of the children's impurity, where the weight is simply the proportion of applicants that ended up in each node.